EmreGUNDOGAN/emreGUNDOGAN/README.md

 Hi 👋 Its me!
 Emre GÜNDOĞAN
 ==============================

-I'm a self-thought Junior Frontend Developer
+I'm a self-thought Frontend Developer
 -------------------------------------------

 I've been studying on this field for almost a year and consistently improving myself.
 Currently, I am qualified with creating responsive websites using HTML and CSS.
 Recently, I am working on my ReactJs skill.
 My short-term goal is to learn Reactjs.